wanjunhuang/hwjcode/README.md

 # codes and data for DeepOPF-V.
 Platform: Pytorch

-load data: real-time load data for IEEE 300-bus system can be found in [2]
+Real-time load data for IEEE 300-bus system can be found in [2].

 Reference: